anatoliis/pyren/README.md

   --log LOGFILE      log file name
   --scan             scan ECUs even if savedEcus.p file exists --demo             for debuging purpose.
-Work without car and ELM --dump             dump responces from all 21xx and 22xxxx requests --dev DEV          swith to Development Session for commands from DevList,
+Work without car and ELM --dump             dump responses from all 21xx and 22xxxx requests --dev DEV          swith to Development Session for commands from DevList,
                      you should define alternative command for opening the session, like a 1086